ec-jrc/cbm/docs/api_build.md

 **Important notes**

-* In case the tables names are different and not as proposed in the [Chapter 1.2.](https://jrc-cbm.readthedocs.io/en/latest/setup_prerequisites.html#essential-cbm-tables) the table names of the Postges queries in the file [query_handler.py](https://github.com/ec-jrc/cbm/blob/main/api/query_handler.py) will need to be changed accordingly with the database tables names.
+* In case the tables names are different and not as proposed in the ['essential-cbm-tables' chapter](https://jrc-cbm.readthedocs.io/en/latest/setup_prerequisites.html#essential-cbm-tables) the table names of the Postges queries in the file [query_handler.py](https://github.com/ec-jrc/cbm/blob/main/api/query_handler.py) will need to be changed accordingly with the database tables names.

 * This is for testing and development purposes, for production use a more secure method to store the password should be considered.